North–South Expressway (Malaysia): History

 During the initial phases, the North–South Expressway project was criticized for its sluggish progress pace.
 As of 1986, only about 350 km (or two-thirds of the entire length) of the expressway was completed.
 The work progress became worse due to the nationwide economic setback caused by the falling prices of commodities like rubber and tin.
-As a result, the government had to revise its initial policy of having the Malaysian Highway Authority (LLM) to execute the entire construction job and decided to have the expressway project to be privatised, citing the success of the privatisation of the North Klang Straits Bypass in 1985 by Shapadu A letter of intention was sent to United Engineers (Malaysia) Sdn.
+As a result, the government had to revise its initial policy of having the Malaysian Highway Authority (LLM) to execute the entire construction job and decided to have the expressway project to be privatised, citing the success of the privatisation of the North Klang Straits Bypass in 1985 by Shapadu.
+A letter of intention was sent to United Engineers (Malaysia) Sdn.
 Bhd. (now UEM Group) on 29 December 1986 before being finalised in 1988.
 The privatisation agreement had led to the formation of Highway Concessionaires Berhad which would later become Projek Lebuhraya Utara-Selatan Berhad (PLUS).
 PLUS took over the construction, operation and maintenance jobs of the North–South Expressway from LLM starting from March 1998, together with the Skudai Highway FT1.

 After the North–South Expressway project was privatised in 1988, the construction work progress continued at a faster pace.
 The first section completed by PLUS was the Ayer Keroh–Pagoh section on 5 April 1989.

 By March 1990, PLUS had given 40 civil works contracts for the construction of the North-South Expressway and the North Klang Valley Expressway.

 In May 1992, UEM began accelerating the construction of North-South Expressway, ahead of the deadline of the concession agreement set for May 1995.
 By 1992, PLUS had already given 41 contracts worth RM 4.7 billion.

 The 31-km New Klang Valley Expressway (NKVE) E1 was opened on 11 January 1993, connecting major cities in the Klang Valley with the North–South Expressway Northern Route.
 The remaining sections were opened gradually until the entire expressway was fully completed and opened in February 1994, 15 months ahead of schedule.

-The expressway was officially opened on 8 September 1994 by Malaysian prime minister at that time, Mahathir Mohamad, at the Rawang rest area.
+The expressway was officially opened on 8 September 1994 by fourth Malaysian prime minister at that time, Mahathir Mohamad, at the Rawang rest area.
 After the North–South Expressway was completed in 1994, the expressway took the role of the Federal Route 1 as the main backbone route in Peninsular Malaysia.